 One of the factors supporting higher aluminum prices has been that there were fewer smelter restarts than expected smelter in China.
 In addition, we foresee limited additional restarts this year due to rising production costs and pollution issues in China.

-First, alumina seems headed for a supply deficit this year following Chinese curtailments.
-Second, coal prices have surged since China reduced the hours for workers in its coal sector, supposedly in a bid to control pollution and curtail its excess industrial capacity.
+According to Market Realist, “first, alumina seems headed for a supply deficit this year following Chinese curtailments.”
+Second, coal prices have also supported alumina, according to that site.
+Coal prices have surged since China reduced the hours for workers in its coal sector, supposedly in a bid to control pollution and curtail its excess industrial capacity.
 Truth be told, though, China really relaxed the mining day norm simply to control skyrocketing — some would say artificially high — prices.
 However, we expect the maneuvers will keep China’s supply of coal and aluminum in check this year.

 For years, China’s cities have been choking on the smog spewing from China’s industrial production sector but things have recently gotten much worse.
 Two weeks ago, authorities asked 23 cities in northern China to issue red alerts as inspection teams scoured the country.
 The scale of the red alert measure shows that the Chinese government is taking air pollution seriously.
 Given that coal burning is the biggest contributor to air pollution in China, industrial metals supply could shrink this year, particularly steel and aluminum.